New Cohort Starts:

 $77K

-Cognitive skills your 12U1 training built — and where they transfer.
+Cognitive skills your 12U1 training built — and where they transfer in civilian work.

 Situational Awareness